ido90/Transportation/README.md

 ## Results
 ### Running time
-The whole analysis took around 15-20 minutes per each dataset (train & test) in a personal laptop (i7 quadcore).
+The whole analysis took 15-20 minutes per each dataset (train & test) in a personal laptop (i7 quadcore).
-In the partially-supported C++ implementation, it took a few seconds.
+In the partially-supported C++ implementation, it took ~15 seconds.

 ### Findings
-TODO

-### Conclusions
-TODO
+The following findings are demonstrated in the figures available in the output/ directory:

+1. In the data that was used in the hackathon, all the reportd route IDs of the trips seem to be correct.

+2. The current project **reconstructs the route IDs independently and successfully, most of the time with high plausibility and certainty**.
+In particular, there was **exactly 1 inconsistency** between the reconstructed and the reported route ID (out of more than 2K labeled trips).

+3. **Low plausibility** typically corresponds to trips with **radical outlier observations**, which probably express errors in the GPS or in the stored data.
+Interestingly, **the algorithm seems insensitive to these outliers**, and picks the right route ID nonetheless.

+4. **Low certainty** typically corresponds to **very similar routes**, in particular in trips where no observations are available in the areas that distinct between the similar routes.

 ## Possible Scale-up Extensions
 Several possible extensions to the project may be beneficial, in particular for larger scale of data: